Design#

 Future work#

-See PLAN.md for the full roadmap, including the conda-self updater plugin design, homebrew-core submission, conda-forge feedstock, and upstream work.
+See PLAN.md for the full roadmap, including the conda-self updater plugin design, offline bootstrap from a bundled payload (PKG / MSI, #11), homebrew-core submission, conda-forge feedstock, and upstream work.